tracy-codes/turn14-api-auth/README.md

 ### Usage:

-Please note that this module does return a Promise, so I recommend you use Async/Await to handle the Promise.
+- Please note that this module does return a Promise, so I recommend you use Async/Await to handle the Promise.
+- When requiring this module, you may call it whatever you like.
+There is only 1 function that is exported and it's set to the default

 ```javascript
 const turn14AuthProvider = require("turn14-api-auth");